 When it comes to Batangas beaches, what easily comes to mind are crowded resorts.
 Well, that's the case for the more popular beach destinations like Anilao, Nasugbu, and Laiya.

-But there are lesser-known beach resorts in Batangas that are worth visiting.
+But there are lesser-known beach resorts in Batangas worth visiting.
 Many of them can be found in Isla Verde (also called Verde Island), a secluded island known for its diverse marine life.
-The island is perfect for exploring the depths of the sea through diving or snorkeling.
+The island is perfect if you want to explore the depths of the sea through diving or snorkeling.

 As a tourist destination, Bulacan is famous for its historical sites, old churches, and crispy chicharon.
-But unknown to many travelers, the province near Manila is also home to some stunning natural wonders.
+But unknown to many travelers, this province near Manila is also home to some stunning natural wonders.

-Drive a bit further to get to the Bitbit Bridge where you can take a short trail to Bitbit River.
-You can go for a quick, refreshing swim in the river before driving back home.
+Drive a bit further to get to the Bitbit Bridge, where you can take a short trail to Bitbit River.
+Go for a quick, refreshing swim in the river before driving back home.

 Governor’s Rapids, which forms part of the Cagayan River, is being developed by the Quirino provincial government as one of its primary tourist attractions.